robleroni/Puerro/docs/05-MVC.md

 The rules of MVC still apply to the global store.
 It can only be changed from controllers and not form anywhere else.

 The downside to this approach is, that it can get confusing for a developer to figure out if data is stored in the global store or in the local model.
-It might seem obvious during the initial development of an application, but can be very hard to manage while maintaining a codebase with a global store.
+It might seem obvious during the initial development of an application but can be very hard to manage while maintaining a codebase with a global store.

 ### Multiple Views